rsdoiel/antenna/columns.md

 ---

-## Europe plots escape hatch from the enshittification of search
+## Europe plots escape hatch from enshittification of search

 date: 2025-05-14, updated: 2025-05-14, from: Liam Proven's articles at the Register